How to use the TEXT function

 The TEXT function lets you easily create your own custom formats, there are four parts shown in the picture below.

-You can use the semicolon to separate different settings for different values, the zero is a character symbol (among others) for numbers and the @ is a character symbol for text values.
+You can use the semicolon to separate different settings for different values, the zero is a character symbol (among others) for digits and the @ is a character symbol for text values.

 - Positive values